Re-Key-Free, Risky-Free: Adaptable Model Usage Control: Our Approach:

-which explicitly captures the impact of frozen parameters on adaptation effectiveness and clarifies the trade-off between updating fewer parameters and maintaining strong performance.
+Partial updates are effective when the adapted parameters $\tilde{\bm{\theta}}$ remain within this practical solution set, {\ie when $\|\hat{\bm{\theta}} - \tilde{\bm{\theta}}\| \le \epsilon$}.
 Subsequent sections theoretically (Section~\ref{sec:theory}) and empirically (Section~\ref{sec:experiments}) show that \codename's \emph{key}-updated parameters $\tilde{\bm{\theta}}$ remain within this practical solution set, demonstrating both robust authorization control and strong adaptation performance.

-\begin{formal}{Remark: \textit{\codename is highly usable and deployable}} \textit{By designating a small set of {the model's own neurons} as the {access key}, \codename enables parameter updates to occur entirely within this subset.
+\begin{formal}{Remark: \textit{\codename is highly usable and deployable}} \textit{By designating a small set of the model's own neurons as the {key}, \codename enables parameter updates to occur entirely within this subset.
 This allows the lock to persist across continual adaptation, satisfying the model owner's need for adaptability without sacrificing the integrity of the control mechanism.
 In practice, this makes it possible to share, update, and license models securely and efficiently in dynamic, real-world environments.} \end{formal}